Ktor 3.3.2 Help

 Unpack and run your Ktor project

-In this section you will learn how to unpack, build and run the project from the command line.
-The descriptions below assume that:
+In this section you will learn how to unpack, build, and run the project from the command line.
+The steps below assume that:

-• You have created and downloaded a project called ktor-sample-app.
+• You have created and downloaded a Gradle project called ktor-sample.

-• This has been placed in a folder called myprojects in your home directory.
+• This project is located in a folder called myprojects in your home directory.

 If necessary, alter the names and paths to match your own setup.

-1. In a terminal, navigate to the folder where you downloaded the project:
+1. In a terminal window, navigate to the folder where you downloaded the project:

 cd ~/myprojects